MitsukiS16/Questionnaire/README.md

 ## Contributors

-Mário Travassos, NCGM - helped with ...
+Mário Travassos, participated on the development of the base structure of the application.
+Letícia Oliveira, helped with emocional support and giving great ideas.